 - What is the business case for change?
 (A quadrant – analytical thinking)

 - What is the vision of the new future state?
 (D quadrant – future-focused thinking)

 - How can you mobilize energy and move forward to make it happen?
 (B quadrant – execution-focused thinking)

 - Who needs to be involved?
 What partnerships need to be developed?
 (C quadrant – people-focused thinking)

 I looked up “change” in the dictionary, and one of the definitions was this: “To put fresh clothes on.”

 How are you going to get that “fresh clothes” approach to your next change initiative?

 The Whole Brain Business Book, Second Edition includes a completely updated chapter on change, full of tips, checklists, charts and examples.
-Pre-order your copy now.
+Order your copy now.